dnigh/ScoobyRom/ScoobyRom/README.md

 Couple of things that may not be immediately obvious:

-*	Both tab pages have a horizontal splitter between list view (top) and visualization area (bottom).
+*	Both tab pages have a horizontal splitter between list view (top) and visualisation area (bottom).
 Click & drag splitter according to your needs.
 However, the app does not remember such UI settings.

 *	Using check mark columns has no effect at all, selection is not being saved/restored.